aeinrw/LIME/README.md

 This is a python version of low-light image enhancement, which is for my graduation thesis.

+If you think this is useful and interesting, please give me a **star**!😁

 ## Related Publications

 * Guo, X, Li Y, Ling H. LIME: Low-Light Image Enhancement via Illumination Map Estimation. *IEEE Transactions on Image Processing* **2017**, *26* (2), 982–993. https://doi.org/10.1109/TIP.2016.2639450.